 Applications for AY 2013-2014 is now closed.
 Please check back at the official website for updates on Applications for AY 2014-2015.

 Before submitting their applications prospective applicants to Italian bursaries must contact the university or institution in Italy where they intend to study.
 They are advised to be as fully informed as possible about the institution and course of study of their choice.

 Applicants are kindly requested to obtain country-specific information from the Italian diplomatic mission or Italian Cultural Institute of their country of origin, either in person or from the institutional websites.
 Applications open in May.
-Deadline is around June 2013.
+Deadline for AY 2013-2014 was around June 2013.

 It is important the read the scholarship guidelines and visit the official website for detailed information on how to apply for this scholarship.